Remote Learning: 4 key benefits

 The global COVID-19 emergency has disrupted the lives of millions of people, including students and teachers: schools are known to be breeding grounds for illnesses and shutting them down was only logical.

 But in education, as in theatre, the show must go on: that is why teachers are turning to remote learning as an alternative.
 Distance learning has been around longer than most people realise, but the current state of emergency is forcing a faster pace of change for which many are ill-prepared.

 Like most novelties, remote learning may cause distrust among teachers who do not know how to use its full potential, so here is a brief list of the key benefits of remote learning.

 1. A safer, more accessible environment

-This is the most obvious advantage of remote learning these days, but it is just as valid in the absence of a pandemic: learning at a distance is safer.
+This is the most obvious benefit of remote learning these days, but it is just as valid in the absence of a pandemic: learning at a distance is safer.
 With remote learning, immunocompromised or otherwise disabled students have the same chances to learn as everyone else without putting their health at risk or being subject to bullying.
 Of course, cyberbullying is still a possibility, but in an online classroom, your classmates will see your mind first and your body second, if at all.

 2. A whole world of possibilities